dghubble/gologin/README.md

 ## Mobile

-Twitter and Digits include a `TokenHandler` which can be useful for building APIs for mobile devices which use Login with Twitter or Login with Digits.
+Twitter includes a `TokenHandler` which can be useful for building APIs for mobile devices which use Login with Twitter.

 ## Goals